 Guided 8:30 a.m.
 Saturday Dragonfly Walk

-ASU researcher Joanna Henry is our special guest tourguide Saturday August 2 for a 90-minute walk in search of Flame Skimmers, Blue Dashers and Mexican Amberwings at Ayer Lake and also at the water features around the gardens.
+ASU Professor Pierre Deviche is our special guest tourguide September 6, Saturday, for a 90-minute walk in search of Flame Skimmers, Blue Dashers and Mexican Amberwings at Ayer Lake and also at the water features around the gardens.
 Check out Pierre's excellent website to see photos and read about dragonfly biology http://azdragonfly.

 This guided and interpretive tour is a chance to learn about dragonflies -- and photograph the intricately-colorful insect predators close-up.
 Bring your camera - photographer and dragonfly enthusiast Roger Racut, seen below at right, also guides this walk and usually nets a few dragonflies safely for visitors to view and photograph closeup, before releasing the insect unharmed.